 Generally, the time frame for an absence is expected to be no more than two consecutive days (including a Thursday-Sunday sequence).
-Emergent absences expected to last more than two days require that the student notify the Senior Associate Dean for Student Affairs.
+Emergent absences expected to last more than two days require that the student notify the Associate Dean for Student Affairs.
 Planned absences of more than two days require that the student first obtain the permission of the Vice Dean for Academic and Curricular Affairs or delegate before requesting permission of the designated faculty or course leader.
-When a student is uncertain about whether an absence will be considered potentially excusable, he or she should consult one of the senior associate deans (student affairs or medical education or their delegates) for advice.
+When a student is uncertain about whether an absence will be considered potentially excusable, he or she should consult one of the Associate Dean (Student Affairs) or Vice Dean for Academic and Curricular Affairs or their delegates for advice.